stc/generative-art-workshop/README.md

 ### computation

 For an image of reasonable size, even the simplest algorithms require too much calculation for manual execution to be practical, and they are thus executed on either a single computer or on a cluster of computers.
 The final output is typically displayed on a screen, printed with a raster-type printer, or drawn using a plotter.
 Variability can be introduced by using pseudo-random numbers.
+On the workshop we cover a wide range of computational concepts and algorithms from ordered structures to chaotic systems, based on the findings in a conference paper on [Artificial Intelligence and Problems in Generative Art Theory](https://www.researchgate.net/publication/334643022_Artificial_Intelligence_and_Problems_in_Generative_Art_Theory) by Philip Galanter.

 ![complexity diagram](https://raw.githubusercontent.com/stc/generative-art-workshop/main/assets/algo-complexity.png)